Rwandan war crimes suspect Bizimana dead: UN tribunal | DW | 21.05.2020

 Augustin Bizimana, one of the top suspects wanted over Rwanda's 1994 genocide, has died.
 The announcement comes less than a week after the arrest in France of fugituve suspect Felicien Kabuga.

-The remains of a fugitive key suspect from the Rwandan genocide have been identified in a grave in the Republic of Congo, a United Nations war crimes prosecutor said on Friday.
+The remains of Augustin Bizimana, a fugitive key suspect from the Rwandan genocide, have been identified in the Republic of Congo, a United Nations war crimes prosecutor said on Friday.

 Fugitive found in France